Drug & Alcohol Rehab Dorset & Near Dorset

 Shorter stays in rehab often happen when the addiction does not cause a physical dependency, such as cannabis or cocaine.

-If the substance you have been addicted to causes a physical dependency, such as alcohol or opioids, you will need a medical detox and a longer stay will be recommended.
+If the substance you have been addicted to causes a physical dependency, such as alcohol or opioids, you will need a medical detox and a longer stay at rehab will be recommended.

 For a more accurate prediction of how long your stay at a drug and alcohol rehab in Dorset is likely to last, give our team a call today on 0800 088 66 86